canonical/mlflow-operator/docs/how-to/integrate-ml-ckf-ck8s.rst

 --------------
 We assume that:

 * You have access to a Charmed Kubernetes cluster using ``kubectl``.
-If you don't have a cluster set up, you can follow the `creation guide <../create-ck8s-aws>`_ to deploy one on AWS.
+If you don't have a cluster set up, you can follow the :doc:`creation guide <create-ck8s-aws>` to deploy one on AWS.
 * You have deployed the Charmed Kubeflow bundle.
 If you don't have it, here is `a guide <https://discourse.charmhub.io/t/deploying-charmed-kubeflow-to-charmed-kubernetes-on-aws/11667>`_ on how to do it.
 * You have deployed the Charmed MLflow bundle.
-To see how, follow our `deployment guide <../deploy-ck8s-aws>`_.
+To see how, follow our :doc:`deployment guide <deploy-ck8s-aws>`.

 Deploy resource dispatcher
 --------------------------